Lindsell

 Lindsell is a village and civil parish in the district of Uttlesford in the county of Essex, England.
 Nearby settlements include the parish hamlets of Holder's Green and Bustard Green.
 The parish church is dedicated to St Mary The Virgin.
+At the 2021 census the parish had a population of 259.

 History

 Lindsell's length of history as an inhabited place is shown by Roman brick in the foundations of St Mary's church.
 The settlement's name means "Huts among the lime trees."
 However, further historical names include "Templars", which was named by John le Templar in 1313, and "Rakefairs", given by Robert Rekeviewer in 1381.
 The current name of the village had previous spellings such as 'Lyndesele', 'Lindeseles' and 'Lindezel.'

-In 1870, Lindsell was described as a village that stands on a small affluent of the river Chelmer, 3½ miles south-east of Thaxted, and 5 miles north-northeast of Dunmow Railway Station.
+In 1870, Lindsell was described as a village that stands on a small affluent of the river Chelmer, 3½ miles southeast of Thaxted, and 5 miles north-northeast of Dunmow Railway Station.

 According to the 2011 Census, Lindsell had a population of 260 people.

 Lindsell gives its name to a surname.